How to Overwinter Rosemary and Grow It Indoors All Winter

 The best part about keeping rosemary in the house is that you can stroke it every time you walk by and release that lovely fragrance into the air.
 Smelling it supposedly enhances cognitive function—clearly, I’m not smelling enough of it!
 Rosemary can even reduce anxiety and stress and repel bugs.

 Cooking with it is a treat also.
-Fresh rosemary goes well with potatoes, chicken, vegetable soup, and we stuffed our Thanksgiving turkey with it.
+Fresh rosemary goes well with potatoes, chicken, and vegetable soup, and we stuffed our Thanksgiving turkey with it.
 Plus, if your indoor rosemary doesn’t make it and dries up—free dried rosemary!
 Try delicious recipes like Corn Bread with Rosemary and Pine Nuts and Rosemary Chicken with Spinach.

 Cornbread with pine nuts and rosemary